Pheubel/VR-Minor/XR Assets/XR Assets.md

 We wanted to expand the decor of the training area, one of which ways was to add posters to the area.
 To stay within the futuristic theme, I decided to make a hologram shader.
 To start I watched Brackey's tutorial on how to create a holographic in Unity using shader graphs ([HOLOGRAM using Unity Shader Graph](https://www.youtube.com/watch?v=KGGB5LFEejg)).

 @import "./DocAssets/ShaderGraphCompleet.png"
-After I had lines and emmission working after the tutorial i decided i wanted to add some grain to add to the holographic look.
+After I had lines and emmission working after the tutorial I decided I wanted to add some grain to add to the holographic look.
 For this I experimented around with noise generation nodes and settled on using gradient noise as it's pattern works well for simulating the dithering pattern.
 I made the noise pattern change by changing the UV offset with the time passed.

 @import "../XR Development/DocAssets/ShaderGraphExtra.png"